Master Programme in Choreography

 The master’s programme emphasizes interdisciplinary collaboration, artistic development in the tension field between tradition and innovation, and gives insight into planning, realizing, and assessing tasks and projects in collaboration with others.
 Choreographic issues are explored artistically as well as in a historical and social, national and international context.

 Subjects are addressed in various formats such as workshops and study tours, lectures and seminars, projects and performances.
 Teaching takes place in groups, individual tutorials, and through self-study – in continuous dialogue with teaching staff, other students, research fellows and guest teachers.
-Parts of the programme are in collaboration with the master's programme in dance and other study programmes across disciplines, both at KHiO and at other institutions, such as Nordic Choreographic Project.
+Parts of the programme are in collaboration with the master's programme in dance and other study programmes across disciplines, both at KHiO and at other institutions, such as Nordic Choreographic Platform.

 The unique facilities at the Academy of Dance provide excellent working conditions and professional standard stage experience.
 Students also have access to a large library in the fields of performing arts and visual arts.